SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 {|params| code...}
 In ruby, blocks may also be surrounded by do ... end

+In JS, there is a special type of first-class anonymous function called an arrow function.
+Arrow functions function similarly to normal js functions, but have a shorter syntax: (<params>) => <block>.
+Instead of a block, you may also specify a single expression, whose value will be returned.
+The parentheses are optional if there is a single param

 <h3>Higher-order functions</h3>

 A higher order function is a function that takes a function as an argument, or returns a function.
 All other functions are first-order functions.

-There are many standard types of higher order functions
+There are many standard types of higher order functions.
+In JS, the higher-order functions generally only work on Arrays, and always recieve the arguments value, index, wholeArray

 <h4>map</h4>